zarak/terrafastai/README.md

     ```
 4. Set the appropriate variables by running setup_t2.sh for a CPU based instance, or setup_p2.sh for a GPU based
    instance
-5. You may wish to create a file named `terraform.tfvars` containing some variables.
+5. You may wish to create a file named `terraform.tfvars` containing your AWS credentials and the path to your SSH key; but make sure you add it to your `.gitignore`.
 For example,

     ```
     aws_access_key = ""